Skip to main content

 Producing Serenity BDD reports and living documentationโ€‹

-Serenity BDD reports and living documentation are generated by Serenity BDD CLI, a Java program downloaded and managed by the @serenity-js/serenity-bdd module.
+Serenity BDD reports and living documentation are generated by Serenity BDD CLI, a Java program provided by the @serenity-js/serenity-bdd module.

 To produce Serenity BDD reports, your test suite must: